You can name a backup beneficiary in your will to receive assets and property in case your primary beneficiary cannot.

 Choosing a contingent beneficiary has the same restrictions, or lack thereof, as choosing a primary beneficiary.
 You can name another family member, friend, business, or charity.
 Just don’t name the same person as both primary and contingent beneficiary in your will since that would defeat the purpose of this designation.
 Keep in mind that if you name a child as a contingent beneficiary of your will, then they may not be able to possess the asset until they reach the legal age of the majority (often 18).
 Their legal guardian will hold the asset for the time being.

-You can create a will using the Policygenius app to name a guardian for your children and designate beneficiaries for your assets.
+You can create a will with Policygenius to name a guardian for your children and designate beneficiaries for your assets.

 If the primary beneficiary can’t receive an asset and there is no contingent beneficiary named in a will, then there is no one to inherit the asset.
 An asset without a proper beneficiary is called a “lapsed gift” or a “failed gift.”
 Who ends up receiving it depends on the state’s anti-lapse laws and the construction of the will.